coheigea/testcases/apache/camel/camel-bigdata/camel-kafka/README.txt

 ==========

 This demo shows how to use Apache Camel to invoke on an Apache Kafka broker.
-The test launches the Apache Kafka broker and creates a "test" topic.
-It also starts a producer and writes a key/value pair "somekey"/"somevalue" to the broker.
+You can set up Apache Kafka something like this:

+ * bin/zookeeper-server-start.sh config/zookeeper.properties
+ * bin/kafka-server-start.sh config/server.properties
+ * bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic test
+ * bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test --producer.config config/producer.properties

-It then starts a Camel route with uses the Kafka component to read from the "test" topic, and to store the value in a file in target/results, where the filename corresponds to the key.
+Then enter a few messages in the producer console.
+Then run "mvn clean install".
+This will start a Camel route that uses the Kafka component to read from the "test" topic, and to store the values in target/results.